gethyas/images.gethyas.com/content/docs/guides/overlay/index.md

   noindex: false # false (default) or true
 ---

-You can add images with overlays using a shortcode or partial.
+You can add images with an overlay using a shortcode or partial.

 ## Examples